Kaltsoon/data-management-and-databases/exercises/ld-exercises.md

 ![ER diagram](./assets/ld-task-3-c.png)

-## 4. Boat Crews
+## Task 4: Boat crews

 Derive relations from the ER diagram below.

 ![ER diagram](./assets/ld-task-4.png)

 > [!NOTE]
 > We do this as a simple practice.
-That is, derive the relations straightforwardly without thinking any further practical business issues.
-You do not have to worry about the 'XOR' thing.
+That is, derive the relations straightforwardly without thinking about any further practical business issues.
+You do not have to worry about the "XOR" thing.

 > [!TIP]
 > The name of the primary key in the parent table and the name of the foreign key in the child table can be different.
 The foreign key definition "binds" a foreign key to a primary key.
-For example, let's consider that a football team has both a captain and vice captain player:
+For example, let's consider that a football team has both a captain and a vice captain:
 > <pre>
 > Player (<ins>player_id</ins>, first_name, surname)
 > Team (<ins>name</ins>, captain_id, vice_captain_id)